 Use this skill whenever a user needs help writing professional philosophy statements for academic career advancement.
 Triggers include: any mention of "research statement," "teaching statement," "teaching philosophy," "diversity statement," "DEI statement," "tenure narrative," "promotion statement," "research vision," "future research plans," "statement of purpose," "personal statement for academic job," "how to write a research statement," "how to write a teaching statement," or "tenure portfolio."
 Covers research statements, teaching statements/philosophies, diversity statements, and tenure/promotion narratives for anthropologists at all career stages.
 Do NOT use for CVs, cover letters, or job talks (use job-materials skill), course syllabi or assignments (use teaching-materials skill), or grant proposals (use grant-proposal skill).

-Use this skill whenever a user needs help writing, drafting, revising, or structuring a dissertation prospectus, dissertation proposal, qualifying exam proposal, upgrade document, transfer document, or fieldwork clearance proposal for anthropological research.
-Triggers include: any mention of "prospectus," "dissertation proposal," "qualifying exam," "QE," "upgrade proposal," "transfer of status," "confirmation of status," "fieldwork proposal," or "fieldwork clearance" in the context of anthropology or ethnographic research; requests to structure, draft, or revise any section of a dissertation proposal (problem statement, research questions, theoretical positioning, literature review, methods, ethics, timeline, budget); questions about what a committee expects or how to prepare for a prospectus defense or upgrade viva.
-Also use when the user says "I need to write my prospectus," "I'm preparing for my qualifying exam," "how do I structure a dissertation proposal," or "what should my prospectus include."
-Covers US prospectuses (Berkeley, Harvard, and other programs), UK upgrade/transfer/fieldwork proposals (LSE, Cambridge, Oxford), and dual-purpose prospectuses that also serve as grant applications.
-Do NOT use for standalone grant proposals without a committee audience (use grant-proposal skill), general academic paper writing (use academic-paper skill), or research question development without a prospectus context (use research-question skill).
+Use this skill whenever a user needs help writing, drafting, revising, or structuring a dissertation prospectus, dissertation proposal, qualifying exam proposal, upgrade/transfer document, or fieldwork clearance proposal for anthropological research.
+Triggers include: "prospectus," "dissertation proposal," "qualifying exam," "QE," "upgrade proposal," "transfer of status," "fieldwork clearance," "I need to write my prospectus," "how do I structure a dissertation proposal," and questions about committee expectations, prospectus defenses, or upgrade vivas.
+Covers US prospectuses, UK upgrade/transfer/fieldwork proposals, and dual-purpose prospectuses that also serve as grant applications.
+Do NOT use for standalone grant proposals without a committee audience (use grant-proposal skill), journal articles or thesis chapters (use research-writing skill), or research question development outside a prospectus context (use research-question skill).

 Use this skill whenever a user needs help designing fieldwork data collection instruments or protocols for qualitative or anthropological research.
 Triggers include: "interview guide," "interview protocol," "focus group guide," "observation protocol," "field notes," "field note template," "fieldwork protocol," "data collection instruments," "sampling strategy," "purposive sampling," "snowball sampling," "data management plan," "DMP," "transcription protocol," "researcher training," "pilot testing," "semi-structured interview," "life history interview," "key informant interview," or "participant observation protocol."
 Covers interview guides, focus group guides, observation protocols, field note systems, sampling and recruitment, training, pilot testing, and data management.
 Do NOT use for IRB protocol narratives (use irb-protocol skill), consent documents (use informed-consent skill), or methodology selection (use methodology-selection skill).